qsimeon/worm-graph/README.md

 2. Train a neural network model to predict future calcium activity from previous activity.
 3. Plot the train and validation loss curves for the model and its predictions on test data.

+## TODO: How to add models and datasets

 ## File naming conventions

 For folders and script files, use the `lower_case_with_underscores` naming style.